eliemichel/WebGPU-distribution/README.md

  - Dawn provides a C++ interface similar in some ways to WebGPU-C++ but that cannot be used with wgpu-native because it directly communicates with the Dawn backend instead of using only the standard `webgpu.h` header.

+### Shallow clone

+**Important.** When using this reprository as a submodule, you should advise your users to add `--shallow-submodules` to their `git clone` command so that they only download the branch you picked.

+I am not very happy with this, as it is likely that people forget it.
+I'm thinking of splitting this repository into multiple ones, namely one per option, but it is not ideal.
+In the meantime, a safe option is to just copy the content of this `main` branch into your repo.

 ### Future work

 **Single-plateform precompiled library.** I initially cared about providing a standalone folder that can be dropped in any project or shared with students and works on any desktop platform without the need for an Internet connection or anything (what the `wgpu` branch does).

 While I intend to maintain this possibility, since the *Flexibility* option already uses a FetchContent mechanism it could be used to download only the binaries needed for the current platform.

-**Static linking.** wgpu-native now also auto-builds static libraries, they could be included as an alternative (not sure it works for MSVC).
+**Static linking.** wgpu-native now also auto-builds static libraries, they are included as an alternative in the `wgpu-static` branch but this is highly untested (and I'm pretty sure it does not work for MSVC).

 **Precompiled Dawn binaries.** Is it worth it?
 Initial compilation takes time, but then it is okey.
 Could use [Zig](https://github.com/hexops/mach-gpu-dawn) for this.